WordPress/playground-tools/packages/wp-now/README.md

 -   `--php=<version>`: the version of PHP to use.
 This is optional and if not provided, it will use a default version which is `8.0`(example usage: `--php=7.4`);
 -   `--port=<port>`: the port number on which the server will listen.
 This is optional and if not provided, it will pick an open port number automatically.
 The default port number is set to `8881`(example of usage: `--port=3000`);
 -   `--wp=<version>`: the version of WordPress to use.
 This is optional and if not provided, it will use a default version.
 The default version is set to the [latest WordPress version](https://wordpress.org/download/releases/)(example usage: `--wp=5.8`)
+-   `--blueprint=<path>`: the path of a JSON file with the Blueprint steps.
+This is optional, if provided will execute the defined Blueprints.
+See [Using Blueprints](#using-blueprints) for more details.

 Of these, `wp-now php` currently supports the `--path=<path>` and `--php=<version>` arguments.